 Good work is about living a fulfilling and meaningful life.
-Our normal concept of being a professional: namely, where “what you are good at?” meets “what you can be paid for?” is only a small part, albeit an important part, of finding our true purpose in life.
-And so it is for Good Work.
+Our normal concept of being a professional: where “what you are good at” meets “what you can be paid for” is only a small part, albeit an important part, of finding our true purpose in life.
+And so it is for good work.
 No matter how successful we are as professionals, in earning money, in becoming a sought after employee, consultant, speaker, writer, most of us eventually start to ask “Is that it?
 Isn’t there more to life?
 What legacy do I want to leave the world?”
 For many this leads to “what is my reason for being?”
-These questions are where “what you love” and “what the world needs” come in.
+These questions are where “what I love” and “what the world needs” meet.

 The GoodWork programme takes a practical and flexible approach to good work.
 Good work is not something we can develop just by reading, thinking or even talking about it.
 We have to do it.
-So the GoodWork programme offers opportunities to experiment with different ways of exploring our inner selves so that we can bring our true selves into the world.
+So the GoodWork programme is an invitation to experiment with different ways of being in the world.
 We also need companions on the way – people with whom we can share our experiences in a trusting and supportive environment.
+We need to tell the stories of our experiments in good work and someone who will listen.
 The GoodWork Academy operates as an inclusive community of people from different backgrounds who support its purpose and ethos.
-The Academy is open to people of all faiths or none and practices a non-discriminatory policy with regard to race, colour, creed, gender, age, national origin, handicap or sexual orientation.
+The Academy practices a non-discriminatory policy with regard to race, colour, creed, gender, age, national origin, handicap or sexual orientation.

 When you join the programme you will be exposed to ideas from many different sources and be provided with tools designed to build your capability and confidence.
 You will join a small cohort of others from around the world who will become conversation partners on the journey.
 And we will provide mentoring to help you design a learning plan that addresses your goals, with feedback and support tailored to your situation.

-If you are interested in joining the programme you are invited to participate in one of our launch events.
-The launch event serves as a taster designed to help you decide whether you would like to join a small group of 4-6 people that will engage in a process of inquiry and practice over an initial six month period.
+If you are interested in joining the programme you are invited to participate in one of our briefings.
+The briefings serve as a taster designed to help you decide whether you would like to join a small group of 4-6 people that will engage in a process of inquiry and practice over an initial six month period.